Can I Eat Expired Tea Bags Unopened?

 What are the food safety risks?

 Tea Bags Unopened are generally safe, but improper storage can lead to mold growth and spoilage.
-To prevent foodborne illness, always store tea bags in a cool, dry place away from direct sunlight and moisture.
+To reduce the risk of foodborne illness, always store tea bags in a cool, dry place away from direct sunlight and moisture.
 High-risk scenarios include storing tea bags in humid environments or exposing them to contaminants.

 What are some pro storage tips?